Applicasa/Sample-App---Android/README.md

 Egg is an imagined game that shows common scenarios and code samples that developers can learn from and emulate in their own applications.

+### What New (24.1.2013):
+1. Implementation of new Facebook version
+2. Bug fixes
+3. Chat messages after finding users by radius

 ### What New:
 1. Implementation of Android's New In app Billing (ver 3)